Have a question or a topic about air compressors that you would want answered? Want to give some feedback? Ask one of our experts.

 Learn more about this Plant Engineering 2015 & 2016 Product of the Year http://us.fscurtis.com/product-catego...

+The mission of FS Curtis has always been about the people.
 Some Companies are founded on hard work Others Are Founded on Ideals FS Curtis was founded on Both FS Curtis the best in reciprocating, rotary, and oil-free compressors.
 Assembled in St. Louis since 1854

 Compressed Air is an integral part of the Fabricated Metals Industry.
 Premier Tool Grinding manufacturer of carbide cutting tools uses our NxB22 along with our RNE Dryer and CF Filtration system.
 See how we assist companies like Premier Tool in the Fabricated Metals Industry.

 Many processes and applications continue to use inefficient devices to deliver the compressed air, and many companies fail to recognize the simple implementation and significant payoff of improving compressed air efficiency.

 Improving compressed air efficiency, or saving more of your compressed air capacity by minimizing compressed air demand, can be realized by following some simple procedures.
 Though there are many actions that can be taken to further improve compressed air efficiency, some simple and effective steps can be put to action quickly.

 A few things you need to do to improve the demand of your air compression: Measure the air consumption to identify sources that waste compressed air Find and fix the leaks in your compressed air system.
 Upgrade your blow off, cooling and drying operations using engineered compressed air products.
 Use intermediate storage of compressed air near the point of use Control the operating air pressure at the point of use to minimize air consumption.

 Why not take your compressed air to the next level by seeing the services and products that FS-Curtis can offer?